List of Alex Rider characters: Erik Gunter

-Erik Gunter is a former Scottish war hero who turned to Scorpia for money.
+Erik Gunter is a former Scottish military veteran and war hero who turned to Scorpia as a mercenary after being disillusioned by his maltreatment and neglect in a military hospital.
 In Scorpia Rising, he is hired to manipulate and eventually tried to kill Alex.
 He is the head of security at the school Alex is attending.
 He lures Alex into a trap and was going to kill Alex after Julius was supposed to assassinate the US Secretary of State.
 Alex asks him to give him a cigarette and when Gunter tries to get a cigarette, a scorpion, which was in the box, stings him.
-Alex then breaks his nose as he seizes Gunter's gun, sending the security head smashing into the door of the van, with the impact killing him.
+Alex then breaks his nose as he seizes Gunter's gun, sending the security head smashing into the door of the van, with the impact and venom jointly killing him.

 Henryk

 Henryk is a minor antagonist in Eagle Strike, serving as Damian Cray's hired pilot.

 Henryk does not contribute much to the novel, his only major appearances occurring towards the end of the story, when Alex and Sabina are forced to have afternoon tea with Cray, Henryk and Yassen, where Cray explains his plans to the two teenagers, to rid the world of drugs by firing twenty-five American nuclear missiles at various drug-running countries around the world, destroying those countries and their populations in the process.
 After Cray's men secure Air Force One for the takeover and missile launching, Henryk prepares the plane for take-off, with the destination implied to be Russia.

 When Alex and Sabina open a door on the plane and throw Cray out to his doom, a drinks trolley follows Cray into the inner engine on the port wing, disabling the engine and depressurising the cabin, just when Henryk is about to take-off at V1 speed.
 Henryk tries to control the plane, but it crashes.
 Mrs Jones later states that Henryk fractured his neck and died in the crash.